TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 A memory region used by the MLE is above 4Gb.
-In general this is not a problem because memory > 4Gb can be protected from DMA.
+In general, this is not a problem because memory > 4Gb can be protected from DMA.
 There are certain buffers that should never be above 4Gb, and one of these caused the violation.
 This is most likely a configuration issue in the pre-launch environment.
 It could also be